BigPolarBear1/factorization/README.md

 Anyway, incase all my suspicions are correct, then I know you will see this: Hello nsa fuckers.
 Fuck you shitheads.
 Quit your jobs.
 And the FBI too.
 Punch you in your stupid faces shitheads.

+What does it matter.
+I know this will work, sieving with many different quadratics.
+I dont care what people think.
+I know what I got.
+I dont care that so many people laughed at me in the last few years for doing this.
+I dont care about the silence for years.
+The desperation.
+The inability to find employment.
+Because I'm at the threshold now.
+I'm going to make history and everything can go to fucking hell.
+What a shit world this is anyway.
+Btw, I piss on western intelligence.
+You could have avoided this so easily.
+Yet all you incompetent shitheads losers let it escalate right up to this point.
+Dont ever cross my path.
+You will die.
+Dumbass shitheads.
+Quit your jobs.
+Go do something that requires less intelligence, bc you are all clearly lacking in that department.
+HAHAHA> Fucking losers.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>